 CymaBay Therapeutics scraps liver disease studies; shares plunge

-Nov 25 (Reuters) - CymaBay Therapeutics Inc CBAY.O said on Monday it was scrapping two mid-stage studies testing its lead drug for two types of liver diseases after observing "atypical" findings in one of the trials, sending its shares down 79% in premarket trading.
+Nov 25 (Reuters) - CymaBay Therapeutics Inc CBAY.O said on Monday it was scrapping two mid-stage studies testing its experimental drug in patients with non-alcoholic steatohepatitis (NASH) and another liver disease after it observed "atypical" findings in one trial, sending shares down 76% in premarket trading.

+The drug developer also said it was putting a hold on all studies of the drug in patients with primary biliary cholangitis, another liver disease.

-The atypical findings in non-alcoholic steatohepatitis (NASH) were observed in patients who had shown an improvement in their condition during the trial, or had shown signs of disease stabilization, it added.
+The atypical findings in the NASH trial were observed in patients who had shown an improvement in their condition during the trial, or had shown signs of disease stabilization, it added.

-The second trial was testing the drug in patients with primary sclerosing cholangitis, a chronic disease that damages the bile ducts.

-The drug developer also said it was putting a hold on all studies of the experimental drug, seladelpar, in patients with primary biliary cholangitis, a third liver disease.

 (Reporting by Manas Mishra in Bengaluru; Editing by Rashmi Aich)